2008 South Carolina Senate election: District 28

 The district includes parts of Dillon, Horry, Marion and Marlboro counties.
 Democratic incumbent Dick Elliott is a real estate developer, retail.

 District 29

 The district includes parts of Chesterfield, Darlington, Lee and Marlboro counties.
 Democratic incumbent Gerald Malloy is an attorney.

 District 30

 The district includes parts of Dillon, Florence, Marion and Marlboro counties.
 Freshman Democratic incumbent Kent M. Williams is a Deputy County Administrator.

 District 31

 The district includes parts of Darlington and Florence counties.
 Republican incumbent Hugh K. Leatherman, Sr. is a businessman.

 District 32

 The district includes parts of Florence, Georgetown, Horry and Williamsburg counties.
 Democratic incumbent J. Yancey McGill is a real estate broker and residential homebuilder.

 District 33

 The district includes parts of Horry county.
 Republican incumbent Luke A. Rankin is an attorney.

 District 34

 The district includes parts of Charleston, Georgetown and Horry counties.
-Freshman Republican incumbent Raymond E. Cleary III is a dentist.
+Freshman Republican incumbent Raymond Cleary is a dentist.